tarwn/BasicAzureStorageSDK/README.md

    lack of support in the emulator

 4) Information: The generic way exceptions are handled and thrown compared to the detail available from the API
+   _Note: There is extended info in the Storage SDK exception, you just have to dig to find it and it has moved
+          a couple times_

 5) Information: The lack of information about failed retries